charltonaustin/blog-entries/editing/prior-art.md

 The one thing you can't do is simply leave it in a half baked state.
 This is the where I think most engineers tend to fail.
 I would argue that it is worse than simply keeping the less then best practice for the sake of consistency until you can safely make the move.
-At least with a consistent, though admittedly not best, practice there is an option for new people to learn how to contribute.
+At least with a consistent, though admittedly not best, practice there is one right way to do things and so refactoring, on-boarding, and learning the codebase all become significantly easier.
+This is especially true with operational tasks where time pressure can be high and a need to not make mistakes is crucial.
 It also means there is a single right way to do tasks.
 Most of the time it isn't that people don't plan on not finishing implementation of a new practice.
 Rather the reason it never changes generally stems from two places.